bhzyy/Machine_Learning/README.md

 # Machine_Learning
-My works for MFT in Tehran in machine learning.
+My works and Projects in machine learning.